+Who is this exam for?
 Anyone at least 17 years old can take the State Examination NT2 Programme I. It does not matter what nationality you have or what education you have.
 People can choose Programme I for a variety of reasons, for example:

 Because they have to integrate;

-- Because they want to earn a degree at the MBO level;
+Because they want to earn a degree at the MBO level;

 Because they want to increase their chances of getting a job at the MBO level.

 If you want to earn a college or university degree, you must take the State Examination Programme II.
 With a diploma from Programme I, you will not be admitted to these programmes.

 The State Examination Programme I consists of four exam sections:

 Reading (Lezen) The Reading exam tests your reading level at B1.
 On this exam, you show that you can read globally, that you can read accurately and intensively, and that you can search for specific information in a text.
 The texts of the exam are about daily life, about work and about subjects covered in an educational programme.
 For example, informative brochures, ads, articles from magazines or manuals for devices.

 Listening (Luisteren) In the Listening exam, one or more people talk about situations that may occur at work, at school or in daily life.
 You must be able to understand the most important things from an audio clip (this is called global listening), and you need to be able to retrieve the right information from an audio clip (this is called selective listening).